Cameroon's Alain Djeumfa aware of daunting Women's World Cup task | Goal.com

 Newly appointed Cameroon women's coach, Alain Djeumfa says he welcomes the daunting task to lead the country to the 2019 Fifa Women's World Cup in France.

-Djeumfa replaced fired Joseph Ndoko who was shown the way out desptite leading the Indomitable Lionesses to a third-place finish at the Africa Women Cup of Nations in Ghana.
+Djeumfa replaced fired Joseph Ndoko who was shown the way out despite leading the Indomitable Lionesses to a third-place finish at the Africa Women Cup of Nations in Ghana.

 With four months to the global showpiece, the tactician is poised to lead the central Africans to success in France where they must find their way past Canada, New Zealand and the Netherlands to qualify from Group E.